Minuscule 569

-Minuscule 569 (in the Gregory-Aland numbering), A ^{151} (in the Soden's numbering), is a Greek minuscule illuminated manuscript Gospel book, on parchment.
+Minuscule 569 is a Greek minuscule illuminated manuscript Gospel book, written on parchment.
+It is designated by the siglum 569. in the Gregory-Aland numbering of New Testament manuscripts, and as A^{151} in the von Soden numbering of New Testament manuscripts.
 It is dated by a Colophon to the year 1061.
-It was labelled by Scrivener as 475.
+It was labelled by Biblical scholar Frederick H. A. Scrivener as 475.
 The manuscript has complex contents.